tdongsi/tdongsi.github.io/source/_posts/SQL/2016-02-28-sql-unit-overview.markdown

 ### Functional testing for Data Mart projects

 We gradually figured out automated functional testing first and continued to improve it.
-This [blog post](/blog/2016/03/16/sql-unit-test-runner/) documents the journey of automated functional testing, the rationale after each cycle of its evolution.
+This [blog post](/blog/2016/03/16/sql-unit-functional-tests/) documents the journey of automated functional testing, the rationale after each cycle of its evolution.

 ### SQL Test Runner

 In the last iteration of automated functional testing, supporting Java code is abstracted into a SQL Test Runner.
 Quality engineers and data analysts can now write test queries and assertions in more readable test blocks.
-This blog post provides some examples.
+This [blog post](/blog/2016/03/28/sql-unit-test-runner/) provides some examples.
+As you can see, many decision making during impelmentation is based on my motto: **prioritize test readability** when it makes sense.

 ### Incremental update testing